How a 4-Year-Old Turned a Lemonade Stand Into a Million-Dollar Brand

 Like many kids, Mikaila started selling her lemonade at local events, such as Austin Lemonade Day and the Acton Children's Business Fair.
 But unlike most kids, she didn't stop there.

-How Me & the Bees Makes Money
+What is Me & the Bees Lemonade's Business Model?

 At its core, the business model is simple: